miner/herbert/README.md

 The complex form of a schema expression defines a grammar with rules for sub-expressions.
 The grammar notation is a list beginning with the symbol `schema` followed by a single schema expression (the "start expression") and a series of clauses.
-The clauses are inline pairs which define either schema predicates or schema terms.
-A schema predicate is defined by a an unqualified symbol (naming the schema predicate) and a fully qualified symbol (identifying the Clojure var bound to an appropriate predicate function).
+The clauses are inline pairs defining either schema predicates or schema terms.
+A schema predicate declares that the unqualified symbol naming the schema predicate is implemented by a fully qualified symbol identifying the Clojure var bound to an appropriate predicate function.
 If the predicate is parameterized, the implementing function should take those parameters first.
 In all cases, the last argument should be the item in question.
-Note, the predicate should accept all values for consideration without throwing an exception.
+Note that the predicate should accept all values for consideration without throwing an exception.
 For example, the `even` schema predicate is implemented with a test of `clojure.core/integer?` as well as `clojure.core/even?` because the latter will throw on non-integer values.
 The default predicates are defined in the var `miner.herbert/default-predicates`.

-A schema term is defined by an unqualified symbol (naming the schema term) and a schema expression.
+The definition of a schema term is an unqualified symbol naming the term followed by a schema expression.
+Once a name is defined, it can be used in other schema expressions.
-The schema terms are processed in order.
-A schema expression can refer to prior terms.
 The "start expression" may refer to any of the terms defined by the clauses in the `(schema ...)` form.

+If you want to go crazy, you can nest `schema` expressions as the definition of a term, but the nested `schema` expression is in an isolated scope so its rules are not available to the outer scope.

 ## Examples